google-deepmind/mujoco/doc/modeling.rst

 MJCF uses several mechanisms for model creation which span multiple model elements.
 To avoid repetition we describe them in detail only once in this section.
 These mechanisms do not correspond to new simulation concepts beyond those introduced in the Computation chapter.
-Their role is to simplify the creation of MJFC models, and to enable the use of different data formats without need for manual conversion to a canonical format.
+Their role is to simplify the creation of MJCF models, and to enable the use of different data formats without need for manual conversion to a canonical format.

 .. _CTree: